Procan SR Side Effects

 Generic Name: procainamide

-Note: This document contains side effect information about procainamide.
-Some of the dosage forms listed on this page may not apply to the brand name Procan SR.
+Note: This page contains side effects data for the generic drug procainamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Procan SR.

 For the Consumer